ThomasBleijendaal/RapidCMS/README.md

 which are used in the UI, so the user can clearly make their choice.

 There are several additional methods available for controlling how the related collection fetches its data.
 By using `SetEntityAsParent` or
 `SetRepositoryParent`, you can control what the repository of the related collection uses as parent.
-The `PersonCollection` in the `RapidCMS.Example` project demonstrates how this works.
+The `PersonCollection` in the `RapidCMS.Example.Server` project demonstrates how this works.

 #### DataCollection

 Instead of using `SetCollectionRelation` it's also possible to use `SetDataCollection`, and pass in a `IDataCollection`.
 This allows you to add dropdowns or select boxes with data coming from a `IDataCollection`.
-This data collection can get its data from any source, and the build-in `EnumDataProvider` uses a `Enum` to generate a list of options:
+This data collection can get its data from any source;
+the build-in `EnumDataProvider` uses a `Enum` to generate a list of options:

 ```c#
  pane.AddField(f => f.State)